 And of course, some of you will find it after Shabbat is over, and that’s fine too.

 Feel free to browse around.
-I’ve got some messages marked “Especially for Beginners” (see drop-down menu to the right on your screen) and those may be particularly helpful.
+I’ve got some messages marked “Especially for Beginners.”
+Or use the search box on the right to search for “beginners.”
 Just make yourself at home.

 I hope that you have a blessed Shabbat, whatever that means for you right now, wherever you are in your own personal Jewish journey.
 You’re welcome here.